 Posted in Food in Fiction

-Tagged appetite, Botin, emotion, food, France, Hemingway, hunger, James R Mellow, Le Select, Moveable Feast, Paris, Rendezvous-des-Mariniers, sad, Spain, Sun also Rises
+Tagged appetite, Botin, emotion, France, Hemingway, hunger, James R Mellow, Le Select, Moveable Feast, Paris, Rendezvous-des-Mariniers, sad, Spain, Sun also Rises

 some people crave them, and other people find them unbelievably awful.